.jpeg)

 - Your finances: You may not have the resources to provide upkeep on a home you’re not living in.

-Of course, whatever you decide, you’ll want to list your home for sale or for rent on MilitaryByOwner in order to reach other families near your military installation!
-We offer help for each step of the home listing process, including ad packages (whether you’re a homeowner or real estate agents), yard signs, helpful home selling articles, and frequently updated home selling blogs.
-Quick & Easy Steps to Prepare for Your PCS Move, gives you more details about preparing your house for sale or rent.
+Of course, whatever you decide, you’ll want to list your home for sale or for rent on MilitaryByOwner in order to reach other families near your military installation.
+We offer help for each step of the home listing process, including ad packages (whether you’re a homeowner or real estate agent), yard signs, helpful home selling articles and resources, and frequently updated home selling blogs.

 Research the New Location

-This is the fun part!
-Check the installation’s website and social media to learn more about the area, schools, and more.
-Read neighborhood reviews from other military families on Military Town Advisor, and take a look at our base information pages to learn more details about where you’re headed (simply click the state, your base, then “more base housing details”).
+Check the installation’s website and social media to learn more about the area, schools, amenities, and more.
+Read neighborhood reviews from other military families on Military Town Advisor to get an unfiltered look at the area and tips from those who've lived there.

 Finding Your New Home